What’s in your wallet? If you’re like a lot of folks, when it comes to the credit cards you carry, the answer is nothing particularly rewarding.

 By paying $447 a month, you could knock off that $6,700 balance before any interest charges kick in.

-If you’re not currently in debt, but want to use a credit card for 0% financing for a major outlay—hello, new deck!—you can find even longer 0% interest periods.
-For instance, the U.S. Bank Platinum card has a 20-month 0% interest introductory period, while the Citi Simplicity offers 18 months.
+If you’re not currently in debt, but want to use a credit card for 0% financing for a major outlay — hello, new deck! — you can find even longer 0% interest periods.
+For instance, the U.S. Bank Platinum card has an 18-month 0% interest introductory period.

 You must have the discipline, though, to pay off your bill before interest kicks in.